Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Introduction

 Concretely, the main vulnerability stems from the current broadcast implementation, in which nodes are only responsible for propagating a pre-determined subset of all attestations.
 Thus, when a peer $p$ sends an attestation created by validator $v$ that falls outside their broadcasting responsibility, we can infer that the attestation was produced by $p$ itself.
 If we observe this behavior repeatedly, we demonstrate that with high confidence the attesting validator $v$ is connected to the peer $p$.

 The Ethereum P2P network's privacy issue poses a major security risk, allowing attackers to identify nodes associated with validators set to create new blocks.
-This could lead to (D)DOS attacks, halting chain progress, or more targeted attacks on nodes associated with validators handling high-MEV blocks, letting a subsequent malicious validator scoop these profits.
+This could lead to (D)DoS attacks, halting chain progress, or more targeted attacks on nodes associated with validators handling high value blocks, letting a subsequent malicious validator scoop these profits.
 We hope our work highlights this lack of privacy and informs future privacy-enhancing solutions.

-\Paragraph{Contributions} We summarize our main contributions: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a simple and low-cost technique for a node in the network to deanonymize its peers, i.e., infer which validators are associated with them. \item We perform a measurement study to demonstrate the feasibility of the deanonymization.
-Using four nodes in just three days, we can locate more than 15\% of validators in the P2P network. \item From our measurements, we draw novel insights about the P2P network.
-In particular, we comment on the distribution of validators across peers in the P2P network (e.g., we locate more than 19,000 validators on one peer) and illustrate the distribution of validators across the globe and organizations (i.e., cloud service and internet service providers). \item Finally, we outline the implication of the lack of anonymity in Ethereum's P2P network (e.g., liveness and safety concerns) and discuss possible mitigations. \end{itemize}
+\Paragraph{Contributions} We summarize our main contributions: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We propose a simple and low-cost technique for a node in the network to deanonymize its peers, i.e., infer which validators they host. \item We perform a measurement study to demonstrate the feasibility of the deanonymization.
+Using four nodes in just three days, we can locate more than 15\% of validators in the P2P network. \item We outline the implication of the lack of anonymity in Ethereum's P2P network (e.g., fairness, liveness and safety concerns) and discuss possible mitigations. \item Finally, we expose novel security risks in the P2P network, highlighting how validators concentrate on certain peers (e.g., we locate over 19,000 validators on a single peer) and how they are spread globally and across organizations (i.e., cloud service and internet service providers).
+We also discover that operators for different staking pools run multiple pools’ validators on the same machine, creating undesirable dependencies.\end{itemize}